Wayback Machine: Technical information

 The frequency of snapshot captures varies per website.
 Websites in the "Worldwide Web Crawls" are included in a "crawl list", with the site archived once per crawl.
 A crawl can take months or even years to complete, depending on size.
-For example, "Wide Crawl Number 13" started on January 9, 2015, and completed on July 11, 2016.
+For example, "Wide Crawl Number 13" started on January 9, 2015, and was completed on July 11, 2016.
 However, there may be multiple crawls ongoing at any one time, and a site might be included in more than one crawl list, so how often a site is crawled varies widely.